 DO ask your hotel receptionist to keep spare cash in the hotel safe (put it in a sealed envelope) and only take out what you need each day.

 2. Do many people in Sicily speak English?

 I’ve been teaching them for ten years.
 I’ve tried, really I have.

 But sorry, NO, you’ll be very lucky to find a Sicilian who speaks anything resembling good English.
 Bring a phrase book and practise sign language, because they’re great at that.

 3. When is the best time of year to come?

 DON’T come in August.
 Italy is closed in August.
 Hotels, restaurants, clinics and even hospital departments will be replaced by a “closed for August” sign.

 Do come in May-June or September-October to enjoy sweat-free sightseeing and cancer-free sunbathing.
-Avoid the last week of May which is school outing season, unless you enjoy being surrounded by marauding hooligans armed with ice lollies.
+Avoid the last week of May which is school outing season, unless you enjoy being surrounded by miniature hooligans using ice lollies as missiles.